privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 > "A next version of the Technical Specifications for Age Verification Solutions will include as an experimental feature the Zero-Knowledge Proof (ZKP) solution"

-But ZKPs are explicitly **not implemented**.
+But ZKPs are explicitly not implemented.
 The specification states they were deferred because:

 > "Adding support for these features would introduce additional complexity, which could hinder the rapid adoption of the solution."